401-advanced-javascript-davetrost/data-structures-and-algorithms/trees.md

 - If the value is divisible by 5, the value becomes “Buzz”
 - If the value is divisible by 3 and 5, the value becomes “FizzBuzz”

-### Tests
-- FizzBuzz a tree with 1 numeric node
-- FizzBuzz a tree with 1 non-numeric node (expect an error assertion)
-- FizzBuzz a tree with many nodes of numbers divisible by 3, 5, both, or neither

 ### Approach and Efficiency
 - `fizzBuzzTree` has O(n) time efficiency and O(1) space requirements